 Ice Melt is a safer alternative but just like rock salt, the more you use of any product creates buildup.
 Because this product works faster and helps with the prevention of snow and ice build up you should be using less overall.

 The difference between salt and ice melt really does boil down to your needs, budget and climate.
-Either option can work but this article should help you make the final call.
+Either option can work but this article with other resources should help you make the final call.
 Stay safe and warm out there folks!